Energy nonequipartition in gas mixtures of inelastic rough hard spheres: The tracer limit: Comparison with computer simulations

 In system H the impurity has the same mass, size, mass distribution, and coefficient of tangential restitution as the host particles, so that it only differs in the coefficient of normal restitution.
 This case has been analyzed by Goldhirsch and coworkers \cite{SGNT06,SNTG09} in the study of thermal diffusion segregation \cite{G11}. {}From Fig.\ \ref{fig:G-H}(b) we observe that the ratio of rotational temperatures has a very weak dependence on $\alpha_{12}$ and is quite close to $1$.
 This can be understood as a consequence of $\beta_{12}=\beta_{22}$.
 On the other hand, the different inelasticity has an obvious impact on the ratio of translational temperatures.
 If $\alpha_{12}<\alpha_{22}$ the cooling effect is more significant for the tracer particle than for the host particles, which gives rise to $\Tt_1<\Tt_2$ in the asymptotic regime.
 The opposite happens when $\alpha_{12}>\alpha_{22}$.
-The agreement between theory and simulations is very good, although the fluctuations in the MD data for $\Tr_1/\Tr_2$ are noticeable.
+The agreement between theory and simulations is very good.

 System I is analogous to system H, except that now tracer and host particles have a different roughness.
 The results are displayed in Fig.\ \ref{fig:I-J}(a).
 The tracer/host temperature ratios reach very high values when the tracer particle is rather smooth.
 For instance, $\Tr_1/\Tr_2>10$ if $\beta_{12}\lesssim -0.58$ and $\Tt_1/\Tt_2>10$ if $\beta_{12}\lesssim -0.83$.
 For that reason, the vertical scale is logarithmic for $\beta_{12}<-0.5$ in Fig.\ \ref{fig:I-J}(a).
 In addition, in that region the duration of the transient regime toward the HCS increases considerably and, consequently, we were not able to reach steady values for the temperature ratios in our MD simulations.
 Interestingly, the temperature ratios have a nonmonotonic dependence on $\beta_{12}$ in the region $\beta_{12}>-0.5$.
 This behavior is very well captured by the approximate Maxwellian theory, as shown in Fig.\ \ref{fig:I-J}(a).